IOCCC image by Matt Zucker

 chkentry

 If chkentry does not pass and you used mkiocccentry(1) it is very likely a bug and you should report it as a bug at the mkiocccentry issues page.
-See the FAQ on “reporting mkiocccentry bugs”.
+PLEASE run the command:

 If you want to know what .auth.json is, see the FAQ on “.auth.json”.
 If you want to know what the .info.json file is, see the FAQ on “.info.json”.
-On the other hand, if you want to know a bit more details about chkentry, see the FAQ about “chkentry”.
+On the other hand, if you want to know a bit more details about chkentry(1), see the FAQ about “chkentry”.

 chkentry uses the jparse library.
 See the jparse README.md in the mkiocccentry GitHub repo subdirectory jparse as well as the jparse library README.md file in the mkiocccentry GitHub repo subdirectory jparse, for more details.

-The jparse parser, library and tools were co-developed by Cody Boone Ferguson and Landon Curt Noll in 2022 and come from the jparse repo.
+The jparse parser, library and tools were co-developed by Cody Boone Ferguson and Landon Curt Noll in 2022-2025 and come from the jparse repo.
 However, the mkiocccentry tools use a clone of the jparse repo at a specific release.
 Thus the mkiocccentry will at times be behind the jparse repo!

 You do NOT need to install jparse from the jparse repo!
-The mkiocccentry tools link in the static library from the mkiocccentry’s clone.
+The mkiocccentry tools link in the static library from mkiocccentry’s clone.

 The mkiocccentry toolkit also has a clone of both the dbg library and the dyn_array library; the dyn_array library uses the dbg library and the jparse library uses both libraries but unlike in the jparse repo, the libraries do not need to be installed separately, in order to use the tools in mkiocccentry.

 In other words, mkiocccentry contains everything you need, and even if you do install the libraries from their respective repos, it/they will not be used when compiling the mkiocccentry tools.
-This is important to make sure that you’re using the correct versions, which is verified by chkentry.
+This is important to make sure that you’re using the correct versions, which is also verified by chkentry (in the JSON files created by mkiocccentry(1)).
 See Rule 17!

 You might also wish to see the FAQ on “.auth.json” and the FAQ on “.info.json” for much more information on these files.